Certificate

 The syllabus has been designed by a team of professionals who recognize the importance of applying specialized training to daily practice, and who are aware of the current need to provide up-to-date, quality education in the field of personal training, while they are also committed to excellence in teaching using new educational technologies.

 We have the most complete and up-to-date Scientific Program in the Market.
-We want to provide you with the best program"
+We want to provide you with the best education"

 1.1.
 Thermodynamics and Bioenergetics